mitre/ironbank_release_action/README.md

 jobs:
   docker:
-    runs-on: ubuntu-22.04
+    runs-on: ubuntu-24.04
     steps:
-      - name: Run string replace # remove the v from the version number before using it in the docker tag
+      - name: Run string replace to remove the v from the version number before using it in the docker tag
         uses: frabert/replace-string-action@v2
         id: format-tag
         with: